WITH VIDEO: Trump rallygoers hopeful, confident on eve of election

 “I feel like if he doesn’t win, something’s going to happen,” she said.
 “I think that he should win again because his opponent has been in government for 47 years and has done absolutely nothing.”

-Sidorela Proko, who was listening to U.S. Rep. Bryan Steil stumping for Trump, was more optimistic.
+Sidorela Proko, who was listening to U.S. Rep. Bryan Steil, R-Wis., stumping for Trump, was more optimistic.

 “I think the polls don’t accurately portray all the support he has,” she said, as she pointed to the thousands of supporters who turned out.
 “If you look around, he has a lot of supporters and they’re much more vocal than they were in 2016.
 So, if he won in 2016 he can win by even more this year.”